VT-EGIS/vt-campus-map/README.md

   `git pull`
 2. Next, you create a new branch for your feature.
   `git checkout -b add_widget_X`
-3. You make the code changes necessary for widget X to work along with the corresponding test cases.
+3. You make the code changes necessary for widget X to work along with the corresponding test cases written using the [Intern](https://theintern.github.io/) framework.
   `change some files ...`
   `...`
   `git commit`